Creative Commons License

 Please also consult the authors WEB-pages for additional instructions and information.

-Acknowledgements to the author of ExifTool, Phil Harvey and to the Authors of gpsPhoto, Andreas Neumann and Peter Sykora.
+Acknowledgements to the author of ExifTool, Phil Harvey, to the Authors of gpsPhoto, Andreas Neumann, Peter Sykora and Uwe Girlich maintaining the gpsPhoto-Project on Source Forge.

 Perl - from Active State